ZcashFoundation/zebra/book/src/dev/zebra-dependencies-for-audit.md

 # Zebra dependencies

+This is a list of Rust code that is in scope and out of scope for Zebra's first audit:
 <span style="color:red">red</span>: Crates that we want to be audited fully.
 <span style="color:yellow">red</span>: Crates we want to be audited with conditions.